-Office of Financial Aid Academic Center, Room 123

-Email: financialaid@ubalt.edu Web: www.ubalt.edu/financialaid
+Office of Financial Aid Academic Center, Room 123 Tel: 410.837.4763 Fax: 410.837.5493 Email: financialaid@ubalt.edu Web: ubalt.edu/financialaid

 The University of Baltimore recognizes the need for financial aid to help students meet the cost of higher education.
 Funds may be available in the form of grants and scholarships.
 Additional funds may be available in the form of employment and loans.
 Financial aid programs are provided through federal, state and institutional sources.
 The Office of Financial Aid is committed to helping students identify the financial resources for which they may be eligible and can assist students and their families in developing financial plans.